 How It Works

-Creating a scheduled FindAll job involves two steps:- Retrieve the schema from a previous successful run
+Creating a scheduled FindAll job involves three steps:- Retrieve the search schema from a previous run and load the original enrichment request payloads from your own storage

 - Create a new run using that schema, with an exclude list of previously discovered candidates

-- Consistent criteria: Use the exact same evaluation logic across runs
+- Consistent criteria: Reuse the same objective, entity type, and match conditions across runs

-Get the schema from a completed FindAll run to reuse itsentity_type, match_conditions, and enrichments:
+Get the schema from an existing FindAll run to reuse itsobjective, entity_type, match_conditions, generator, and match_limit:

-Use the retrieved schema to create a new FindAll run, adding an exclude_list parameter to skip candidates you’ve already discovered:
+Use the retrieved search criteria to create a new FindAll run, adding anexclude_list parameter to skip candidates you’ve already discovered.
+The create endpoint does not accept enrichments; after creation, send each original enrichment request that you persisted in your application.

 Exclude List Parameters